naninovel/docs/docs/en/guide/input-processing.md

 ### Touch

 When in touch mode, Naninovel won't perform any special changes on the managed UIs by default.
-However, you can add touch-specific behaviour by overriding `HandleInputModeChanged` method of `CustomUI` component.
+However, you can add touch-specific behavior by overriding `HandleInputModeChanged` method of `CustomUI` component.

 To disable the adapt to input mode feature for a specific UI, uncheck the `Adapt To Input Mode` option of `Custom UI` (or derived) component.
 To disable the feature globally, use `Detect Input Mode` option in input configuration.